Victoria Pedretti: 2022–present: Film focus and Broadway debut

-Pedretti will next star in If She Burns written and directed by Alex Wolff, The Non-Actor written and directed by Eliza Callahan, and The Last Day directed by Rachel Rose.
-The lattermost is inspired by Virginia Woolf's 1925 novel Mrs Dalloway.
+Pedretti will star in If She Burns written and directed by Alex Wolff, and The Non-Actor written and directed by Eliza Callahan.

 Artistry

 Pedretti has said her experience with The Haunting of Hill House made her comfortable with playing darker roles in the horror and thriller genres, and that she has "got a knack for" them.
 Laura Studarus of Shondaland says that Pedretti "carved out a niche in the horror and suspense genre" and also opined that she can be versatile.
 For her performance in The Haunting of Bly Manor, she cites Timothée Chalamet's acting in the film Call Me by Your Name (2017) as an inspiration.

-After her Broadway debut, Pedretti expressed an interest in continuing stage work, telling Interview that "doing theater, it’s very ideal.
-I’d love to keep doing this."
+After her Broadway debut in 2024, Pedretti expressed an interest in continuing stage work, telling Interview that "doing theater, it's very ideal.
+I'd love to keep doing this."

 Personal life

-Pedretti currently resides in New York.
-She briefly dated her You co-star Dylan Arnold in 2021, and Fred Hechinger in 2024.
-In 2025, she announced that she was engaged to photographer Ethan Delorenzo.
+Pedretti resides in New York as of 2024.
+She briefly dated her You co-star Dylan Arnold in 2021, and actor Fred Hechinger in 2024.
+In July 2025, she announced her engagement to photographer Ethan Delorenzo.